Agentity-com/mcp-audit-extension/README.md

 On the next launch, the extension will load the token to secret storage and delete the file.
 </details>

+### API Key

+On audit.agentity.com, you can retrieve an API key for free.
+With a valid API key, the extension will log the contents of the results or errors of MCP tool calls, as well as the parameters of the requests.
+The API key is distributed similarly to the secret HEC keys described above.
+Use the key `API_KEY` within the secrets JSON file:
+    ```
+    { "API_KEY": "GENERATED_JWT" }
+    ```

 ## Log Data Format

 All tool calls are logged as a JSON object with a consistent structure.
 This allows for easy parsing and integration with logging platforms and SIEMs.